Nafees10/qscript/spec/architecture.md

 * _`RetValSet`_
 Pops an element from stack, stores it temporarily as a return value.
 * _`RetValPush`_
-Pushes the return value that was saved using `RetValSet`.
+Pushes the return value that was saved using `RetValSet`, and unsets the return value.

 ### Arrays:
 * _`arrayCopy`_